valentin-deschaintre/valentin-deschaintre.github.io/2022/index.md

 ---

-## Eurographics Symposium on Rendering --
+## Eurographics Symposium on Rendering

 The 33nd edition of the Eurographics Symposium on Rendering will be held in Prague.
+The event will take place 4.-6.
+June 2022 (Conference), and 3.
+June 2022 (MAM).
-Details on the program and format will be announced shortly.
+Details of the program will be announced shortly.